meine-renditeimmobilie/table-of-contents-wordpress/README.md

 # table-of-contents-wordpress
-Auto table of contents code for Wordpress blog posts
+Auto table of contents for Wordpress blog posts

 Put the code of toc-wp-php into your functions.php.
-The blog posts content needs to be in this form:
+The HTML structure of your blog posts content needs to be in this form:

 ```
 <section>